Death Registrations, Vitals

 Death statistics provide local authorities, health authorities, and research institutions with information needed to plan future and current social services.
-Within Statistics New Zealand, births and deaths data are used to calculate population estimates, population projections and life tables.
+Within Stats NZ, births and deaths data are used to calculate population estimates, population projections and life tables.

 Important Dates Relating to Death Statistics

 1844 - Vital Statistics first published as part of “Statistics of New Zealand” (blue book).

 1847 - Registration Ordinance Act.
 This made provision for a record of births and deaths being kept by the state.